 I’m particularly fond of classic woollen herringbone in whatever colour you fancy, or you could go for this Reste Embroidered one which I absolutely love.
 Another great addition would be a vintage Welsh blanket and a sheepskin, just try to think about interesting combinations rather than being too matchy.

 Clearly if budget allows NO ONE is going to turn their nose up at a cashmere throw.

 The other thing I’m planning on experimenting with is a bit of brushed cotton on the bed.
-Don’t say flannel or flannelette, it’s brushed cotton and ever since I bought my son a pillowcase I’ve been secretly harbouring plans to do get some for our bed.
+Ever since I bought my son a pillowcase I’ve been secretly harbouring plans to do get some for our bed.
 I spotted these in John Lewis the other day from their Croft collection in grey or natural with a fine stripe.